-More and more students are travelling overseas to pursue higher education, and two of the most popular and prevalent education destinations around the world right now are the United States and Canada.
+More and more students are traveling overseas to pursue higher education, and two of the most popular and prevalent education destinations around the world right now are the United States and Canada.
 There are some major pros and cons of studying in either of the two countries.

 The US is and will always be one of the most popular destinations for students all around the globe.
-However, in recent times, Canada has worked its way up as one of the most sought after countries for international students.
+However, in recent times, Canada has worked its way up as one of the most sought-after countries for international students.

 1) Eligibility criteria

 If you’re planning to apply for undergraduate courses, completing 12 years of education and appearing for your SAT exams is a common criterion for most American as well as Canadian universities.
-However, the criteria for pursuing a postgraduate degree varies for each country.
+However, the criteria for pursuing a postgraduate degree vary for each country.
 It depends largely upon the program you choose to pursue.
 Education in USA universities requires the submission of scores of entrance exams such as GRE/GMAT, TOEFL/IELTS along with your GPA.
 While the Canadian universities put more stock into your GPA and IELTS/TOEFL scores than your GRE/GMAT scores.
 As a result, getting admitted to Canadian universities is relatively easier.

 2) The caliber of the Universities

 With over 4000 universities scattered across the country, the United States is not only home to the Ivy League Schools but also, some of the top universities around the globe.
 12 American universities rank among the Top 20 universities around the globe based on QS rankings for 2019.
 These institutions offer a wide range of degrees and courses, that are recognized and accepted worldwide.
 Not to be left behind, more than 8 Canadian universities are listed among the Top 200 World rankings 2019 list.
-Institutions such as the University of Toronto, University of British Columbia, and McGill University are widely regarded for their research opportunities and excellent faculty.
+Institutions such as the University of Toronto, the University of British Columbia, and McGill University are widely regarded for their research opportunities and excellent faculty.

 3) Cost of Education